Establishments participating in the Temporary Open Restaurants Program are required to follow all general and site setup requirements.

-Learn about Open Restaurants program rules and restrictions.
+Learn about Temporary Open Restaurants program rules and restrictions.

 Hours of Operation

-You must remove tables and chairs or secure them in place when not in operation.
+Tables and chairs must be removed or secured in place when not in operation.

 Open Restaurants can incorporate heating elements into their outdoor dining setups.